 As they get older and at the toddler stage, perhaps ask for a side plate.
 That way you can put some of what you order onto it so that they are trying the same dish as you.
 This might mean that you will need to order a couple of additional side dishes so that you are all having enough to eat.
 For example if you are in a Thai restaurant, you don’t want your child having fish fingers and chips.
 You want them to have the opportunity to try the flavours and textures of Thai food.

 However, always be mindful of the food that you are ordering and check with the waiting staff regarding seasoning.
 This may need to be reduced if your child is eating it.
 As your child gets older (and they have had these experiences of eating out) you will soon find that they will want to try new things.
 Eventually they will have the confidence to look at the menu themselves to see what they might like!

 Eating out with children – a mealtime adventure!

 Food needs to be seen in a positive light by children.
-Giving them the opportunity to try new foods, in safe and social situations is vitally important.
+Giving them the opportunity to try new foods in safe and social situations is vitally important.
 We want our children to think of eating different textures and flavours as an adventure.
 Taking them to different restaurants to experience the food and different environments all helps them to achieve this.

 At doddl we work with a range of experts that help inform our articles.
 This blog is based on an article originally provided by Claire Burgess a Family Consultant at Bespoke Family.

-Our doddl baby and toddler cutlery is not only beautifully portable, but we have travel cases that fit both sizes of cutlery, and help keep your cutlery clean, hygienic and safe when you’re out and about.
+Our doddl baby and toddler cutlery is not only beautifully portable, but we also have cutlery travel cases that fit both sizes of cutlery, and help keep your cutlery clean, hygienic and safe when you’re out and about.

 Check out our full range in our shop.